Skip to main content

 The maximum file size is 10 GB per file.
 Contact support if you need to process larger files.

-Files are stored for the duration of your subscription.
-You can download or delete files at any time.
-When you cancel your subscription, files are retained for 30 days before deletion.
+Files are stored for the duration of your account and can be downloaded or deleted at any time.

 Analysis & Tools

-Biomni has access to many popular tools including:
+Biomni Lab has access to many popular tools including:

 • Alignment: Bowtie2, BWA, STAR, HISAT2